 Should You Quit Using Klonopin?

-The only safe way to recover from Klonopin addiction is to go through detox and rehab at a professional treatment center.
+Medical supervision during the detox process ensures your safety and greatly increases comfort and support.
+Talk with your healthcare provider or with recovery specialists like those at Black Bear Lodge to learn whether you should quit using Klonopin, and if so, how you can do so safely and effectively.
 At Black Bear Lodge, we provide intensive, personalized treatment programs for clients struggling with prescription drug addiction.
-Our secluded location in the mountains of Georgia offers a secure haven from the chaos and stress of modern life.
+Our peaceful, secluded location provides a haven from stress and triggers.
 Call us to find out how our rehab programs can help you lead the fulfilling, drug-free life you want.

 1 Center for Substance Abuse Research.
 “Benzodiazepines.”
 29 Oct.
 2013.
 Web.
 Accessed 11 Jun.
 2017.